ocaml-sf/learn-ocaml/docs/howto-write-exercises.md

 In that example, we do not test the user code: therefore only the typechecking and the sanity checks are performed.
-If these checks pass, then the report generate the message `That was easy!` and give 1 point to the student.
+If these checks pass, then the report generates the message `That was easy!` and give 1 point to the student.

 ### Do it yourself!